YourFurryDeveloper/McTech-Ninja-Timing-System/README.md

 If you are using Windows and don't want to go to all the trouble of installing everything, go to [the releases page](https://github.com/YourFurryDeveloper/McTech-Ninja-Timing-System/releases) and going to the newest release and clicking McTechDev-App-Windows.zip.

-Once you have downloaded the zip file, unzip it and then go into the `McTechDev-App` folder (it may be nested inside another folder, depending on how you unzipped it.), and then just double-click `McTech-Ninja-Timing-System.exe` to run it, and BOOM!
+Once you have downloaded the zip file, unzip it and then go into the `McTechDev-App` folder (it may be nested inside another folder, depending on how you unzipped it.), and then just double-click `McTech-Ninja-Timing-System.exe` to run it, and it will probably give you a popup, but I SWEAR I didn't make a virus (the popup would be red), I just don't want to pay hundreds of dollars for a liscence.
+Just click `more info`, then `run anyway`.
+BOOM!
 MUCH easier!

 Then go to [Configuring The System](#configuring-the-system) to learn how to configure the system.

 Note that you WILL NOT need to do any of the other steps except for configuring it and how to control it, as the whole program has been bundled and made MUCH easier for you.
 ____